 - 1.1 Audit, Compliance, and Management Review Committee's Role.
 The ACMRC is responsible for contracting with external audit firms for audit services. - 1.2 Board Approval.
 Neither U.T.
-System nor any of its institutions may engage an external audit firm for audit services unless the contract is authorized through a delegation of authority as provided by Texas Government Code Section 321.020 and the contract has been approved by the Board in accordance with Section 3 of Administrative Rule 10501 concerning contracts requiring Board approval. - 1.3 Conflict of Interest Provision.
+System nor any of its institutions may engage an external audit firm for audit services unless the contract has been approved by the Board in accordance with Section 3 of Administrative Rule 10501 concerning contracts requiring Board approval. - 1.3 Conflict of Interest Provision.
 Neither U.T.
-System nor any of its institutions may engage an external audit firm for audit services unless the contract includes an acceptable conflict of interest provision approved by the Vice Chancellor and General Counsel. - (a) Lead Partner Rotation.
-The lead (or coordinating) audit partner (having primary responsibility for the audit), or the audit partner responsible for reviewing the audit shall not have performed audit services for the institution(s) in each of the five previous fiscal years. - (b) Hiring Restrictions.
+System nor any of its institutions may engage an external audit firm for audit services unless the contract includes an acceptable conflict of interest provision approved by the Vice Chancellor and General Counsel. - 1.3.1 Lead Partner Rotation.
+The lead (or coordinating) audit partner (having primary responsibility for the audit), or the audit partner responsible for reviewing the audit shall not have performed audit services for the institution(s) in each of the five previous fiscal years. - 1.3.2 Hiring Restrictions.
 Neither U. T. System nor any of its institutions may hire a former or current partner, principal, or professional employee in a key position, as defined in the Code of Professional Conduct of the American Institute of Certified Public Accountants (AICPA), that would cause a violation of the AICPA Code of Professional Conduct or other applicable independence rules, during the year subsequent to the completion of the audit engagement.

 - Sec.
 2 Prohibited Non-Audit Services.
 Neither U.T.
 System nor any of its institutions may engage an external audit firm to provide prohibited non-audit services contemporaneously with the provision of audit services. - Sec.
-3 Possible Conflicts. - 3.1 ACMRC Review and Approval.
+3 Non-Audit Services. - 3.1 ACMRC Review and Approval.
 If the aggregate amount of fees to be paid to an external audit firm for the performance of non-audit services exceeds five percent of the total amount of fees anticipated to be paid to the external audit firm for the performance of audit services provided during any fiscal year in which non-audit services will be provided, then U.T.
 System and its institutions may not engage the external audit firm to perform the non-audit services unless the proposed engagement is reviewed and approved by the ACMRC. - 3.2 Conflict of Interest Not Permitted.
 If, upon review of a proposed engagement for non-audit services under Subsection 3.1 of this Series, the ACMRC determines that a conflict of interest exists between the external audit firm's obligations to perform audit services and that firm's anticipated obligations to perform non-audit services contemporaneously with the performance of audit services, then U.T.
 System and its institutions may not engage the external audit firm to perform the non-audit services.